SEARCH

 • Add some if you don’t.

-• Either way, you’ll change surrounding bird behaviors which may be enough to get the poor, obsessed one to move on.
+• Either way, by causing a change in the behavior of other birds may be enough to get the pecking bird to move on.

 6Add an Awning